MarkS098/WPD_processing/README.md

-Fitting code for a wave-particle duality experiment.
+Fitting for a wave-particle duality experiment.